 Our services are expansive and constantly evolving to meet neighbors where they are.
 When people come to us with a need, we use all of our resources and connections to help.

 Built on a foundation of trust and understanding, our team addresses chronic toxic stress, legacies of incarceration, poverty, violence drug addition, and low educational attainment to improve lives and build resilience.
 Our programs and services focus on addressing the root cause of our disparities and finding pathways to improve and grow.

 We provide a safe space for our neighbors to understand how life experiences impact how brains grow in early childhood and how that affects the ability to envision choices.
 To appreciate how children and adults heal from childhood adversity, we need to understand how we live, how we cope with challenges and how stress affects us.

-Restore Legacy is grounded in community restoration and provides a unique opportunity to break the legacy of incarceration and poverty.
+Restore Legacies is grounded in community restoration and provides a unique opportunity to break the legacy of incarceration and poverty.
 The goal to disrupt intergenerational trauma and poverty by working with multiple family members for restorative justice, educational attainment, trauma healing, vocational and workforce skill development, civic engagement.